Bladder & Urinary Care

 A cystoscopy is an endoscopy that allows us to see the inside of your pet's urinary bladder and urethra (the tube that connects the bladder to the outside of the body) with a special instrument called a cystoscope.
 With this instrument, we are able to see more than what may show up on an X-ray or ultrasound.
 This process does not require an incision in your pet but does require anesthesia.

 A fluoroscopic contrast cystourethrogram is a big word for essentially using contrast (a special dye) in the urinary bladder and urethra and then taking a series of X-rays.
 This procedure helps us to visualize strictures of the urethra for placement of stents to allow your pet to urinate properly.

 Computerized Tomography (CT Scan)

-Computerized Tomography (CT scan) gives us a three dimensional more detailed image of your pet's bones, organs, and tissues than traditional x-rays.
-This scan can show us both function and structure of your pets urinary tract that other imaging test do not show.
+Computerized Tomography (CT scan) gives us a three-dimensional more detailed image of your pet's bones, organs, and tissues than traditional X-rays.
+This scan can show us both function and structure of your pet's urinary tract that other imaging tests do not show.

 How We Treat Bladder & Urinary Conditions

 Once we've identified what is causing the problem within your pet's urinary bladder or urethra, we use multiple treatment options to help your pet including laser lithotripsy for stones, laser ablation of ectopic ureters, endoscopic resection of masses, endoscopic removal of polyps, urethral stent placement, ureteral stent placement, renal sclerotherapy, urethral bulking, and radiation therapy.